 A simple examination of the mouth may be enough if the cause of dysphagia is in the mouth.
 If the cause is located deeper below in the food pipe, swallowing tests may be necessary.
 Some of the swallowing tests used include barium swallow studies, Flexible Endoscopic Evaluation of Swallowing with Sensory Testing (FEESST) and videofluoroscopic swallow study (VFSS).
 Endoscopy may be necessary to study the inner lining of the esophagus for any damage or obstruction.

-: Spasm of the esophageal muscles obstructs the passage of food to the stomach.
+► Spasm of the Esophagus: Spasm of the esophageal muscles obstructs the passage of food to the stomach.
 The cause of spasm is often not known, but could be triggered by very hot or very cold foods, anxiety or acid reflux.
 The patient may complain of pain in the chest or upper abdomen.

 ► Scleroderma: Scleroderma is a condition where there is thickening of the esophageal tissues.
 The patient may complain of heartburn, due to regurgitation of acid into the lower end of the esophagus.

 ► Myopathies: Myopathies refer to diseases affecting muscles.
 Myopathies like polymyositis, dermatomyositis and muscular dystrophy can affect the muscles of the esophagus and result in difficulty with swallowing.
 The patient may complain of general weakness as well.

 ► Eosinophilic Eesophagitis: Eosinophilic esophagitis is a condition that is sometimes seen in patients with food allergy.
 The esophagus is infiltrated by allergy cells called eosinophils.
 The patient may complain of difficulty with swallowing, heartburn, and a feeling of food getting stuck in the throat.
 The condition may improve if the food that causes the allergy is eliminated from the diet.

-: Esophageal rings and webs are structural abnormalities that are sometimes present since birth.
+► Lower Esophageal Rings and Webs: Esophageal rings and webs are structural abnormalities that are sometimes present since birth.
 Though they usually do not cause any symptoms, in some cases they may obstruct the movement of food into the stomach and contribute to dysphagia.

-: A foreign body may be a large piece of food or any other object that may cause sudden obstruction to the passage of food.
+► Foreign Body: A foreign body may be a large piece of food or any other object that may cause sudden obstruction to the passage of food.
 This problem is often seen in children.

-: Compression of the esophagus may occur due to an enlarged heart or aorta (the largest artery of the body).
+► Compression from a Blood Vessel: Compression of the esophagus may occur due to an enlarged heart or aorta (the largest artery of the body).
 In addition, any aberrant vessels may also compress the esophagus from outside.